pleabargain/personal-ai-task-assistant/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-1.37.0-green)
 ![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)

 The **Personal AI Task Assistant** is an interactive AI tool designed to assist with task automation, project management, and decision-making.
-This assistant leverages natural language processing to understand user inputs, execute tasks with integrated tools, and provide detailed updates and visualizations of progress.
+This version has been modified to run locally using Ollama instead of Anthropic's Claude.
+The assistant leverages natural language processing to understand user inputs, execute tasks with integrated tools, and provide detailed updates and visualizations of progress.

+**Note**: This is primarily a demonstration project showcasing the architecture and potential of AI task automation.
+It does not have actual integration with calendars, email systems, or personal goals - these are shown as examples of what could be implemented with proper API integrations.

+This is a fork of the original project, modified to use Ollama locally instead of Anthropic's Claude.
+Special thanks to the original author for creating this excellent foundation for exploring AI task automation patterns.

 ![Workflow Graph](assets/graph.png)